cgsmeets/listview/README.md

 match the list views with the list from the administrator (if it matches then it is NOT a private list view) Use a playwright script to clone the listview as a shared report Set the API name to CGT + original Id + User Id
+Sets the sharedTo on the newly shared Listview using metadata API (note that this currently fails because it is too quick - this should be moved to a new command and executed separately)
 Create an entry for the package.xml

 store the package.xml